 Type designs are often the result of happy accidents.
 Often I might casually letter something on paper that looks really good, and that will turn into inspiration for an entire typeface.
 For example, here were some headings I wrote for some physics/stat homework that I thought might make a nice typeface.

-Word of advice: if you are trying to letter a sample, it’s often helpful to letter on grid paper so you can keep your letters—and scan crops—nice and straight.
+Word of advice: if you're trying to letter a sample, it’s often helpful to letter on grid paper so you can keep your letters—and scan crops—nice and straight.

 These were written with a broad-nibbed calligraphy pen.
 You can buy some very inexpensive calligraphic fountain pens for less than $10 from manufacturers like Sheaffer.